knockout/tko/README.md

 1. it understands the `undefined` keyword;
 2. it looks up variables on `$data` or `$context` or `globals` (in that order);
 3. functions can be called (but do not accept arguments);
+4. top-level functions are called with `this` set to an object with the following keys: `$data`, `$context`, `globals`, `$element`, corresponding to the state for the respective element bound. †
-4. a subset of Javascript expressions are available (see below);
+5. a subset of Javascript expressions are available (see below);
-5. observables that are part of expressions are automatically unwrapped for convenience.
+6. observables that are part of expressions are automatically unwrapped for convenience.

+† Note that this is a deviation from the ordinary Knockout behaviour, where `this` would be `window` (unless the function is otherwise bound).

 KSB provider uses Knockout's built-in bindings, so `text`, `foreach`, and all the others should work as expected.
 It also works with virtual elements.